PhD project (2010–2014)

 - Koh, S.Y.
 (2015) State-led Talent Return Migration Programme and the Doubly Neglected ‘Malaysian Diaspora’: Whose Diaspora, What Citizenship, Whose Development?
 Singapore Journal of Tropical Geography, 36(2), 183-200.

-- Koh, S.Y. (in press, expected 2018).
+- Koh, S.Y. (forthcoming, 2018).
 Diverse Geographies of Tertiary-Educated Malaysian-Chinese Migrants: Anything New?
 In Y.W.
 Chan & S.Y.
 Koh (Eds.)
 New Chinese Migrations: Mobility, Home, and Inspirations.
 Routledge.

 - Koh, S.Y.
 (2017).
 Geographies of Education-Induced Skilled Migration: The Malaysian Case.
 In T. Abebe & J. Waters (Eds.), Labouring and Learning (pp. 221-242), Vol.10 of Skelton, T. (Editor-in-chief) Geographies of Children and Young People.
 Singapore: Springer. doi:10.1007/978-981-287-032-2_15